Yashwitha-7/sleep-health-analysis/README.md

 ## Project Overview

 This project analyzes the relationship between lifestyle factors (physical activity, stress, diet, screen time) and sleep quality to identify individuals at risk for sleep disorders.
-The analysis addresses the neuroscience research question: "How do behavioral patterns affect sleep architecture and cognitive recovery?"

 **Research Question:** How do behavioral patterns affect sleep architecture and cognitive recovery?